 Altering the duration for which you hold a contraction can help maximize your workout.
 “If you do biceps curls and hold for a five count at the top of each rep instead of just doing normal curls, you’ll crank up the intensity,” says Cetf.
 Isolating your muscles will really add a burn to the exercise.

 3. Limit Rest Periods

 You don’t always have to alter sets and reps to increase intensity.
 Instead, try limiting your rest.
-Instead of waiting 60 seconds between sets, give your body only 30 or 45 seconds to recover between rounds.
+Instead of waiting 60 seconds between sets, only give your body 30 or 45 seconds to recover between rounds.

 This article is not intended to substitute for informed medical advice.
 You should not use this information to diagnose or treat a health problem or condition.
 Always check with your doctor before changing your diet, altering your sleep habits, taking supplements, or starting a new fitness routine.